casys-kaist-internal/agent-serving_MetaGPT/README.md

 ### Configure Models for Benchmarking

-For `aflow` benchmarks, MetaGPT uses a slightly different model configuration within `config2.yaml`, typically under a `models` section for more fine-grained control over various LLMs.
+For `aflow`, MetaGPT uses a slightly different model configuration within `config2.yaml`, typically under a `models` section for more fine-grained control over various LLMs.

 **IMPORTANT:** You must ensure the model names used in your benchmark commands (`--opt_model_name`, `--exec_model_name`) match an entry in this `models` section.